hannesdatta/course-odcm/content/docs/tutorials/software/_index.md

 ### Step 2) Getting to know Python

-Eager to learn more?
+Eager to
+more?
 You can already follow the introduction course to Python on Datacamp, __chapters 1-3__.
 Novices will need about 3-4 hours.
 If you don't have the time, don't worry.
 In your first course week, we have set aside some time to work through the tutorial and exercises.

-{{< button href="https://learn.datacamp.com/courses/intro-to-python-for-data-science" >}}Start now!{{< /button >}}
+{{< button href="https://datacamp.com/courses/intro-to-python-for-data-science" >}}Start now!{{< /button >}}